privacy-scaling-explorations/nova-by-hand/part_2.md

 # 6 Folding Scheme for Committed Relaxed R1CS

-Let's see how to construct Folding scheme for Commited Relaxed R1CS.
+Let's see how to construct Folding scheme for Committed Relaxed R1CS.

 ## 6.1 Prover and Verifier Actions in the Folding Scheme for Committed Relaxed R1CS